foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/installation.rst

-To update the existing plugin, as shown in the figure below, and the version of this current plugin is for example "1.1.0.201402280630", follow same instructrions as plugin installation.
+To update the existing plugin, as shown in the figure below, and the version of this current plugin is for example "1.1.0.201402280630", follow same instructions as plugin installation.

 .. figure:: images/install/arc_gnu_plugin_features.png